taddieken95/Accuray_Tech_Comm_Guide/Chapter 4: Proofreading/Section 1: Document Submission Readiness Checklist.md

 # Document Submission Readiness Checklist

-> **NOTE:** This section will provide an overview summary of the entire document submission checklist.
+> This section will provide an overview summary of the entire document submission checklist.
 The proceeding sections of this chapter will provide more details regarding each item on this checklist.

 *Before PDF creation, ensure the following are accurate within the FrameMaker files.
 Failure to do so may result in an ECO rejection from Doc Services*